 Interactive learning in a supportive community

-One of the defining features of this online course is the online learning experience, which is built on interaction and collaboration with tutors and fellow learners.
+One of the defining features of this postgraduate course is the online learning experience, which is built on interaction and collaboration with tutors and fellow learners.
 In discussion groups, you will explore course materials with peers and dedicated tutors, and will have a unique opportunity to build your global professional network, making valuable connections with professionals from your sector based all over the world.

 The entirely online teaching and delivery of this Masters degree ensures that there is no need to ever visit campus – this MPA can be studied and completed from anywhere in the world.
 The flexible design of the programme makes it the ideal choice for busy professionals as it can be studied at any time.
-This enables you to study around work and family life, with no need to put your ambitions on hold by taking a career break.
+This enables you to study around full-time work and family life, with no need to put your ambitions on hold by taking a career break.

 You will learn from a highly skilled team of academics from around the world and study with a Department that has received national and global recognition in this field: in the 2021 QS World University rankings, the University of York ranked 22nd in the world for social policy and administration.

 With six starts a year, you’re not restricted to the traditional academic year and can begin your postgraduate study within weeks.

 Studying this online Master of Public Administration – Social and Public Policy, you will assess and analyse how social policy making interacts with and is shaped by socio-economic structures and conflicting political processes.
 You will examine the ways in which global dynamics impact on and are filtered through national social policies.
 You will use evidence to improve social policy practice and develop a range of transferable skills such as critical thinking, and evaluating and commissioning research.
 You will also gain an understanding of the requirements for ethical leadership and effective change management.